progprnv/Interview-Tips-Cybersecurity-/Readme.md

 ### Tip 4: RESUME PROFILING

+For Cybersecurity Ppls: ✅

 > Make sure you had specified work exp/project/activities/Achievements accordingly to the job domain.
 > Showcase HOFs and BBs..it will make the hr to know you have been passionately approaching this job.
 > Make projects regarding to cybersec field.

+For Developer Roles: ✅